RetroAND/Bits-Passats--The-Kicad-Libraries/README.md

 # Bits Passats: The Kicad Libraries
  Collection of Kicad libraries to develop schematics for documentation or extension of old computer systems.

+## Compatibility
+The symbols were created and tested using Kicad v6.0.
+Compatibility with previous or later versions is not guaranteed.

 ## Contents

 | Library       | Part  | Description |